IrvingGomez/PersonalWebpage/content/authors/admin/_index.md

 ---

 I am PhD candidate in Probability and Statistics from <a href="https://www.cimat.mx" target="_blank"> Centro de Investigación en Matemáticas (CIMAT)</a> with the thesis entitled 'Random Forests and Autoencoders with Missing Data' under the direction of <a href="https://www.cimat.mx/es/emilien-joly" target="_blank"> Emilien Joly </a>.
-From January to March 2020, I was in a research stay at <a href="https://www.inria.fr/centre/lille" target="_blank"> Inria-Lille</a> in collaboration with <a href="https://jilljenn.github.io/" target="_blank"> Jill-Jênn Vie </a> working on Variational Autoencoders with Missing Data (to know more click <a href="https://irvinggomez.netlify.app/project/vaes/" target="_blank"> here </a>).
+From January to March 2020, I was in a research stay at <a href="https://www.inria.fr/centre/lille" target="_blank"> Inria-Lille</a> in collaboration with <a href="https://jilljenn.github.io/" target="_blank"> Jill-Jênn Vie </a> working on Variational autoencoders with missing data..